barseghyanartur/valuta/README.rst

 .. _List of circulating currencies: https://en.wikipedia.org/wiki/List_of_circulating_currencies

-In most payment systems that went international, amounts are represented as integers, instead of decimals, as they are represented in minor currency units (smallest unit possible).
+In most payment systems that went international, amounts are represented in integers, instead of decimals, as they are represented in minor currency units (smallest units possible).

 For `EUR` it is `cent <https://en.wikipedia.org/wiki/Cent_(currency)>`__, which is 1/100 of a single `Euro <https://en.wikipedia.org/wiki/Euro>`__.